Az első lépések

 This tutorial requires only one data source, but you can add more data sources later.

-Several controls are added to the screen, including a search box and a Gallery control.
+A screen is added with several default controls, such as a search box and a Gallery control.
 The gallery covers the entire screen under the search box.

 In the property list, click or tap Items, copy this formula, and paste it into the formula bar:

-Note: If you're not sure where the property list is, see Add and configure controls,
+If you're not sure where the property list is, see Add and configure controls.

 This gallery shows the data from the Schedule table.